2. Mandatory information to be provided pursuant to the EU General Data Protection Regulation (GDPR)

 The legal basis for the processing consists of the formation and performance of the contract with the customer for the testing services (Art.
 6 (1)(b) of the GDPR) and, for the purposes of processing the health data and notification by electronic means, your consent (Art.
 6 (1)(a) and Art.
 9 (2)(a) of the GDPR).

-In the case of the free tests for citizens (Bürgertests) in Germany, your Participant Data and Test Results will be stored until 31 December 2024 in accordance with section 7 (5) of the Coronavirus Testing Regulation (Coronavirus-Testverordnung) in the current version.
+In the case of the free tests for citizens (Bürgertests) in Germany, your Personal Data and Test Results will be stored until 31 December 2024 in accordance with section 7 (5) of the Coronavirus Testing Regulation (Coronavirus-Testverordnung) in the current version.

 In the case of a private Test in Germany that you have paid for, your booking data will be stored for ten years in accordance with section 147 of the Fiscal Code of Germany (Abgabenordnung, AO) and section 257 of the German Commercial Code (Handelsgesetzbuch, HGB).
 In this case, we will retain your Test Result for 30 days following the Test.

 The swab will not be stored or retained in any way.

 We will store personal data collected in Belgium or Luxembourg only for as long as this is necessary in order for us to comply with our contractual obligations.
 The swab will not be stored or retained in any way.

 2.2.5 Performance of the self-test as a video-monitored online self-test and issuance of the test certificate